iterorganization/IMAS-Python/docs/source/intro.rst

 The ``IDSSlice`` class tracks multi-dimensional shapes and provides both ``.values()`` and ``.to_array()`` (numpy array) methods for data extraction.
-For more details, see :ref:`Array Slicing`.
+For more details, see :ref:`array-slicing`.